Akuli/git-guide/committing.md

 Without `--staged`, `git restore` undoes changes that you saved in the editor but didn't `git add` yet.
 This is useful when you realize that you wrote something stupid and you want to start over.
-The same goes for `git diff`: without `--staged`, it shows changes that aren't added yet instead of what will be included in the commit.
+The same goes for `git diff`: without `--staged`, instead of showing what will be included in the commit, it shows changes that aren't added yet.

 When you have added the changes you want and checked with `git diff --staged`, you are ready to `git commit`.
 When you commit for the first time, you get an error like this: